 5. Seek additional support

-If you’re still struggling and would like some extra support, there are a number of organisations that offer information, practical advice, and support…
+If you’re still struggling and would like some extra guidance, there are several organisations that offer information, practical advice, and support.
+These include…

-• Action for M.E – supports people with ME in all ages, offering peer-to-peer support forums and practical assistance
+• Action for M.E – offers peer-to-peer support forums and practical assistance

 Final thoughts....

 ME/CFS can have a significant impact on quality of life.
-However, while there’s currently no cure, many people experience an improvement in symptoms with treatment and lifestyle changes.
+However, while there’s currently no cure, there are things that can be done to improve symptoms.

 Remember, everyone is different, so it’s important to look after yourself and take things at your own pace.

 For further reading, head over to the health section of our website.
-Here you’ll find everything from building confidence and self-esteem to counselling and motivation.
+Here you’ll find information on everything from important health checks to how to build confidence and self-esteem.

-Do you have or do you know of anyone who has ME/CFS?
-Do you have any advice for coping with ME/CFS?
+Do you have ME/CFS?
+Or do you know anyone who does?
+Is there any other advice you have for people coping with ME/CFS?
 We’d be interested to hear from you in the comments below.